-A source water assessment was conducted October 2001 for the well at Oakview Union Elementary School.
-The source is considered most vulnerable to the following activities not associated with any detected contaminants: fleet/truck/bus terminals.
+A source water assessment was conducted for the OID - ID #22 (Williams Tract) water system in June of 2002.
+The source is considered most vulnerable to the following activities not associated with any detected contaminants: animal feeding operations, and septic systems - high density.
 Recent water quality analyses indicate that this source is in compliance with State Standards.
-The source is still considered vulnerable to activities located near the drinking water source.
-For more information regarding the assessment summary, contact: Tony Macedo at (209) 368-0636.
+However, the source is still considered vulnerable to activities located near the drinking water source.
+For more information regarding the assessment summary, contact: Joe Buila at (209) 847-0341.

-SWS CCR Form Revised February 2022
+SWS CCR Form Revised January 2023